cdl-geneseo/geneseo-dictionary/T/Thicc.md

 # Thicc

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Thicc

 Created by  Unknown User (igf1) on Oct 29, 2020

 (adj) - A variation on the word &quot;thick&quot; used by students from various campuses such as Nazareth, RIT, and Geneseo.
 Used both sexually and humorously, it refers to a person often being full-figured or large.
 Wow, you're looking pretty thicc in those jeans.(Fazio, Q-T, 2020)